 My Solid purchases mobile phone inventories from STL amounting to P2.4 billion, in 2018 (see Note 16.1).
-In 2017, My Solid acquired mobile phone spare parts from STL amounting to P27.7 million.
-Total outstanding payable from these purchases amounted to P9.1 million and P1.0 million as of December 31, 2018, and are shown as part of Trade payables under the Trade and Other Payables account in the consolidated statements of financial position (see Note 14).
+Total outstanding payable from these purchases amounted to P9.1 million as of December 31, 2018, and are shown as part of Trade payables under the Trade and Other Payables account in the consolidated statements of financial position (see Note 14).